How to Find the Best Scuba Oxygen Analyzer

 Sifting Through the Market

 There are a lot of analyzers out there, so you want to do your research before making a purchase.
 In general, you’re going to spend somewhere between $200 and $400.
-The sensor inside will need to be replaced after 36 months for around $80.
+The oxygen sensor inside of these analyzers will need to be replaced after 36 months for around $80.
 So what’s popular on the market right now?

 Nuvair O2 Quickstick Oxygen Analyzer

-This nitrox analyzer is designed with simplicity in mind.
+The Nuvair nitrox analyzer is designed with simplicity in mind.
 It comes in the shape of a stick which makes it easy to transport and bring with you.
-The best part about it is that it's designed for use with a single hand.
+The best part about this oxygen analyzer is that the Nuvair analyzers are designed for use with a single hand.
+This makes it easy to use when you check the tank at the dive shop.

-Both battery and sensor are replaceable to ensure your investment into the device is safe.
-The Nuvair O2 Quickstick comes with a one year warranty on the device and a two year warranty on the sensor.
+Both battery and sensor of this Nuvair model are replaceable to ensure your investment in the device is safe.
+The Nuvair O2 Quickstick comes with a one year warranty on the device and a two-year warranty on the sensor.

-Highly rated, this analyzer is a favorite for many divers.
+Highly rated, this analyzer and oxygen sensor is a favorite for many divers.
 The MaxO2+A Scuba comes with a two-year warranty.

 O2EII Pro Nitrox Analyzer

 Produced by Analox, this analyzer is even more aesthetic than the MaxO2 and comes in a variety of colors.
-It can test air from the B.C. or the tank directly, giving you more control on how you test your oxygen.
+It can test air from the B.C. or the tank directly, giving you more control over how you test your oxygen at the dive shop or anywhere else.

-The O2EII Pro Nitrox Analyzer comes with a three year warranty.
+The O2EII Pro Analyzer for Nitrox comes with a three year warranty.

 Now that you have the safety of a quality oxygen analyzer, you’re ready to get in the water.
 With the peace of mind that a reliable piece of technology like this can bring you, you’re sure to have an excellent and safe dive!